Refined canonical stable Grothendieck polynomials and their duals, Part 1: Introduction

 In \cite{GGL2016, LP2007, Yeliussizov2017}, the dual Grothendieck polynomials and their generalizations are defined using reverse plane partitions or by the duality with Grothendieck polynomials.
 We define our generalization of dual Grothendieck polynomials via the following bialternant formula.

 \begin{defn} For a partition \( \lambda \) with at most \( n \) parts, the \emph{refined dual canonical stable Grothendieck polynomial} \( g_\lambda(\vx_n;\va,\vb) \) is defined by

 \end{defn}

-Amanov and Yeliussizov~\cite{AmanovYeliussizov} found a bialternant formula for the dual Grothendieck polynomials, which is a special case of \eqref{eq:defg}.
-Since we define \( G_\lambda(\vx_n;\va,\vb) \) and \( g_\lambda(\vx_n;\va,\vb) \) using the bialternant formulas, they are automatically symmetric functions.
+Amanov and Yeliussizov~\cite{Amanov2022} found a bialternant formula for the dual Grothendieck polynomials, which is a special case of \eqref{eq:defg}.
+Since we define \( G_\lambda(\vx_n;\va,\vb) \) and \( g_\lambda(\vx_n;\va,\vb) \) using the bialternant formulas, they are automatically symmetric polynomials.